-The Centre of Post-Graduate Legal Studies at IILM University School of Law announces commencement of one year LLM (Master of Laws) Program from April, 2020.
+The Centre of Post-Graduate Legal Studies at IILM University School of Law started the One Year LLM (Master of Laws) Program from July, 2020.
 The LLM one-year degree program has been designed for intellectually curious and thoughtful candidates with focused career plans.
-LLM offers a solid grounding in the fundamental principles, combined with the flexibility to explore one’s own interests with support from research-oriented teaching staff. the LLM curriculum involves learning new legal skills, and stimulates thinking about concepts and methods more critically and deeply.
+LLM offers a solid grounding in the fundamental principles, combined with the flexibility to explore one’s own interests with support from research-oriented teaching staff.
+The LLM curriculum involves learning new legal skills, and stimulates thinking about concepts and methods more critically and deeply.
 The exceptional academic preparation at School of law provides opportunity for a promising future.
 The LLM is the course of choice for career advancement and international credibility, particularly in today’s competitive and globally focussed legal environment.

 - Corporate and Commercial Law